sagemath/sage/pkgs/sage-conf/README.rst

 - a sourcable shell script ``sage-env-config``, providing additional configuration information in the form of environment variables

+The Sage library (distribution package https://pypi.org/project/sagemath-standard/) declares ``sage_conf`` both as a PEP 518 build-system requirement and a run-time dependency ("install-requires").

 The ``sage_conf`` distribution package is polymorphic:  It has several implementations.

 sage_conf sdist on PyPI
 -----------------------

-This implementation of the ``sage_conf`` distribution package comes from https://github.com/sagemath/sage/issues/29039, which added the directory `pkgs/sage-conf_pypi <https://github.com/sagemath/sage/tree/develop/pkgs/sage-conf_pypi/>`_.
+This implementation of the ``sage_conf`` distribution package comes from the directory
+`pkgs/sage-conf_pypi <https://github.com/sagemath/sage/tree/develop/pkgs/sage-conf_pypi/>`_.

 To install, use ``pip install -v sage_conf``.
 Using ``-v`` ensures that diagnostic